cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.4.1**
+- Implement Arms Race support for Psy Drones.
+- Fix a bug regarding double damage in multiplayer.

 **3.4.0**
 - Implement Psy Drones, a powerful weapon from a different timeline.
 - Allow the other custom drones from this mod to benefit from attack speed bonuses.